mkotha/conflict3/readme.md

-* It works directly on a file with conflict markers, and supports a way to incrementally resolve conflicts: it allows you to partially resolve a conflict by simplifying it, turning it a less complicated, but still valid, conflict.
+* It works directly on a file with conflict markers, and supports a way to incrementally resolve conflicts: it allows you to partially resolve a conflict by simplifying it.
+That is, turning it into a less complicated, but still valid, conflict.

 * It uses a line-matching algorithm that is aware of similarity between lines, and often produces more sensible diffs in case of a large number of